Gungnir: Exploiting Stylistic Features in Images for Backdoor Attacks on Diffusion Models: Related Work

 \subsection{Diffusion Models}

 The \textit{Denoising Diffusion Probabilistic Model} (DDPM) \cite{ddpm} was the first work to apply diffusion models to image generation tasks.
 Subsequently, \textit{Denoising Diffusion Implicit Models} (DDIM) \cite{ddim} accelerated the inference process, and \textit{Score-Based Generative Modeling} (SDE) \cite{sde} transformed the inference process into a stochastic differential equation.
 In DMs, the primary objective is to learn and summarize a new distribution from the existing data distribution, encompassing both forward and backward processes.
 In DDPM, the forward process involves adding noise to the training data, which can be expressed as \(q(x_t|x_0) = N(x_t;\sqrt{\overline{\alpha}_t}x_0,(1-\overline{\alpha}_tI))\), where \(x_0\) represents the training data and \(x_t\) represents the noisy data at time \(t\).
-The reverse process is often considered a Markov chain, where the state of \(x_t\) is only dependent on the state of \(x_{t-1}\), the equation can be summarized as \(q(x_{t-1}|x_t) = N(x_{t-1};\tilde{\mu}_\theta(x_t),\tilde{\beta}_\theta(x_t))\). \textit{Latent Diffusion Models} (LDM) \cite{ldm} first introduced to perform this process in the latent space by using encoder works like \textit{Variational Autoencoders} (VAE) \cite{vae} to compress data, the training efficiency is significantly improved.
+The reverse process is often considered a Markov chain, where the state of \(x_t\) is only dependent on the state of \(x_{t-1}\), the equation can be summarized as \(q(x_{t-1}|x_t) = N(x_{t-1};\tilde{\mu}_\theta(x_t),\tilde{\beta}_\theta(x_t))\). \textit{Latent Diffusion Models} (LDM) \cite{ldm} first introduced to perform this process in the latent space by using encoder works like \textit{Variational Autoencoders} (VAE) \cite{vae} to compress data, which greatly reduced computing costs and memory consumption.